DylanMeeus/springboot_jwt_blog/_posts/2015-10-15-angular-2-series-part-3-using-http.markdown

 ---
 layout: post
-title: "Angular 2 Series - Part 3: Using Http"
+title: "Using Angular $Http and Angular 2 Http - Angular 2 Series Part 3"
 description: "Learn the differences between $http in Angular 1.x and Http in Angular 2.
 Find out how to use the RxJS Observables that Http returns."
 date: 2015-10-15 16:00
 alias: /2015/10/15/angular-2-series-part-3-using-http/